-Small dogs have been around for quite some time and we can’t really blame people for loving them so much.
-Small dog breeds come in different breeds and they don’t have a specific weight category to classify them otherwise but they are not that difficult to spot.
-These dogs can even weigh as low as 2 pounds and yes, that would be a fully grown small dog.
+Small dog breeds have been around for quite some time and we can’t really blame people for loving them so much.
+Small dogs come in a variety of different sizes and don’t have a specific weight category to classify them otherwise, but they are not that difficult to spot.
+Odds are if you’ve been on Instagram in recent years, you probably already like and follow famous smaller dogs.
+These dogs can weigh as little as 2 pounds and yes, that would be a fully grown small dog.

-When we think of small dogs, we would usually think of lapdogs but some of their small cousins are even working dogs such as the Corgi and Terriers were also great as hunting dogs.
+When we think of small dogs and toy breeds, we would usually think of lapdogs but some of their small cousins are even working dogs such as Corgis, Yorkshire Terriers, and Affenpinschers (the monkey terriers) were originally bred as hunting dogs.
 No matter what their function, these small dogs are simply the most adorable creatures that you would ever lay your eyes on.
+In fact, many of these smaller breeds, including Pugs, Chihuahuas, and Jack Russell Terriers made the cut as the Puptrait Studio’s Best Dog Breeds to Photograph.
+And, coming from famous dog photographers, that is really saying something!

 These dogs are versatile and blend well with different types of households.
 Because they are small, they can also be raised in small apartments – perfect for city living.